Scholars

 PROGRAM DETAILS

-The Termeer Scholars program is a two-day, highly interactive workshop, participants will explore values-driven leadership, learn from life science industry experts, and discover pathways to bring their ideas from the bench to the bedside.
+The Termeer Scholars program is a two-day, highly interactive workshop for academics (postdocs, assistant professors, professors, physician scientists, MD Fellows), through which participants will explore values-driven leadership, learn from life science industry experts, and discover pathways to bring their ideas from the bench to the bedside.

 The Termeer Institute is committed to championing emerging biotechnology leaders and finding people who want to solve the biggest problems in human health.
 By supporting researchers, we plant the seeds for future success in individuals who are preparing to make significant contributions in academia and industry.